GLOBAL MARKETS-Wall St drops for third day, dollar cuts losses

 By Michael Connor

-NEW YORK, July 23 (Reuters) - Wall Street stocks dropped for a third day on Thursday, sagging under weak corporate profit reports that left the Dow Jones industrials index in the red for 2015, while strong U.S. labor market data supported a weak dollar.
+NEW YORK, July 23 (Reuters) - Disappointing results and other news from corporate bellwethers knocked down U.S. and European equity prices on Thursday, while strong American labor market data helped the dollar narrow losses.

-Oil prices declined, with U.S. crude dropping below $49 per barrel for the first time in more than three months, as gold got a lift from the softer dollar and briefly traded above $1,100 an ounce.
+Oil prices declined, with U.S. crude dropping below $49 per barrel for the first time since April, as gold got a lift from the softer dollar and briefly traded above $1,100 an ounce.

-Earnings worries drove activity.
-Caterpillar shares fell 3.6 percent to $76.88 and touched a four-year low.
-The world’s largest construction and mining equipment maker reported sales declines in key markets in a sluggish global economy.
+Caterpillar shares fell as much as 3.8 percent to a four-year low of $76.85 after the world’s largest construction and mining equipment maker reported sales declines in key markets in a sluggish global economy.

-American Express fell 2.5 percent to $77.01 after its revenue missed expectations, while diversified manufacturer 3M was down 3.8 percent at $149.50 after cutting its full-year forecast.
+American Express fell 3.2 percent to $76.40 as revenue missed expectations, while 3M was down 3.4 percent at $150.09 after the diversified manufacturer cut its full-year forecast.

-“The initial take on big earnings reports has been lukewarm at best,” said Bruce Zaro, chief technical strategist at Bolton Global Asset Management in Boston.
-“The strong dollar certainly has been mentioned a lot, and I think there are still questions about demand in the economy.”
+“Companies such as Caterpillar are a litmus test for the global economy, especially when the market is concerned about China’s economy,” said Mark Luschini, chief investment strategist at Janney Montgomery Scott in Philadelphia.

-European equities were also stung by disappointing updates from companies, including Aberdeen Asset Management and British energy supplier SSE.
-European stocks fell 0.5 percent.
+European equities fell 0.5 percent after disappointing updates from companies including Aberdeen Asset Management and British energy supplier SSE.

 In currency markets, the euro briefly traded above $1.10 for the first time in a week, as the Greek parliament signed off on reforms needed to start negotiations with lenders in a bid to avert bankruptcy.

-The dollar index pared early losses on news that U.S. weekly jobless claims fell to their lowest level in more than four decades.
-It was last off 0.42 percent.
+The dollar index pared earlier losses on news that U.S. weekly jobless claims fell to their lowest level in more than four decades.
+It was last off 0.50 percent.
 The data made rate hikes by the Federal Reserve appear more likely.

 Worries over demand for commodities from markets such as China and the impact of an expected U.S. interest rate hike on emerging market capital flows have taken the shine off global markets.